 Senior Editorial Director

-Angela Bronner Helm is a journalist and editor and journalist with more than 15 years of experience in media.
-She began her career at The Source magazine during hip-hop’s golden era, and is also a founding editor of Honey magazine.
-She and has held top editorial positions at Uptown and Essence magazines; she also served for six semesters as an adjunct professor of journalism at the City College of New York.
+Angela Bronner Helm is a journalist and editor with more than 20 years of experience in media.
+She began her career at The Source magazine during hip-hop’s golden age and is a founding editor of Honey magazine.
+She has held top editorial positions at Uptown and Essence magazines; she also served for six semesters as an adjunct professor of journalism at the City College of New York.

 Angela has a B.A. in women’s and gender studies from Amherst College and an M.A. in journalism and cultural reporting and criticism from New York University.
-She is a longtime resident of Harlem where she often laments the scores of restaurants, shops and apartment buildings going up daily.
+She is a longtime resident of Harlem but has recently made her way to the suburbs, where she often wonders if she’s on another planet.